kenshaw/ffcookies/README.md

 # ffcookies

-Package `ffcookies` provides a quick way to decode Chrome browser cookies for use with Go's standard HTTP libraries.
+Package `ffcookies` provides a quick way to decode Firefox browser cookies for use with Go's standard HTTP libraries.

 ## Example